 Turkey has a wealth of natural and man-made wonders to explore.
-Here’s a brief run-down of some of its most popular wonders that you can see on a tour or holiday of Turkey with us.
+Here’s a brief run-down of some of Turkey’s top spots and most popular wonders that you can see on a tour with us.

 The only city to straddle two continents (Europe and Asia), the city of Istanbul represents a confluence of world religion and culture.
 Don’t miss out on sights like the Hagia Sofia, which reigned as the largest and grandest church in all of Christendom until the conquest of Constantinope in 1453 when it became a mosque.
 There’s also the behemoth Grand Bazaar, Sultanahmet and the famous Blue Mosque with its distinctive minarets.